 which pulleys are selected.
 Static force measurements can also be made to see

 how the muscle tension changes at various arm positions.

 Human Arm Model (PS-2611)

 Xplorer GLX (PS-2002)

-For more product information and to order products separately, see below.
+This solution also requires software and an interface or a standalone datalogger.
+For more information or to order products separately, see below.

 Extension - This graph captures the sharp increase in the tension (force) of the bicep muscle as the arm is fully extended.
 The tricep muscle cord is pulled with a Force Sensor, while a second Force Sensor measures the tension on the bicep muscle cord.

 CURL - As the bicep muscle cord is pulled a short distance, the end of the arm moves through a very large distance, showing the mechanical advantage of the arm.
 The load at the end of the arm can be varied.

 View this demonstration video of the Human Arm Model to see the set up and procedure.